Bart Simpson: Bartmania

 Bart became one of television's most popular characters in 1990, sparking a cultural phenomenon known as "Bartmania".
 He became the most prominent Simpsons character on merchandise, particularly T-shirts; during the early 1990s, millions of Bart-themed T-shirts were sold.
 Bart's rebellious persona led some American public schools to ban T-shirts with sayings such as "I'm Bart Simpson.
 Who the hell are you?" and "Underachiever (and proud of it, man!)".
 A T-shirt with the latter caption is in the National Museum of American History.
 The popularity of Simpsons merchandise was a commercial success, generating $2 billion in revenue in its first 14 months of sales.
 Bart's appeal also inspired a thriving black market for counterfeit merchandise, particularly T-shirts.
 The items featured Bart with various slogans and redesigns, including "Teenage Mutant Ninja Bart", "Air Simpson Bart", and "RastaBart".
 Although Groening generally tolerated bootleg merchandise, he objected to a series of "Nazi Bart" shirts with Bart in Nazi uniforms or as a white power skinhead.
-20th Century Fox sued the creator of the offensive designs, who agreed to cease production.
+20th Century Fox sued Tom Metzger, the creator of the offensive designs, who agreed to cease production.

 Michael Jackson (pictured in 1984) provided backing vocals for "Do the Bartman".